 - Family Medicine

-Full spectrum care from birth to end of life, preventive health, community and global health, procedures including dermatology and orthopedic injections, diet and nutrition, addiction medicine, wilderness medicine
+Full spectrum care from birth to end of life, preventive health, community and public health, dermatology, orthopedic injections, birth control, diet and nutrition, addiction, sleep medicine

 - Exercise Science, Marquette University, Milwaukee, WI

 - University of Wisconsin School of Medicine and Public Health, Madison, WI

 - Family Medicine, University of Minnesota Family Medicine and Community Health, North Memorial-Broadway, Minneapolis, MN

 Dr. Kufahl is a member of the American Academy of Family Physicians, the Minnesota Academy of Family Physicians, the Lake Superior Medical Society and the Wilderness Medical Society.

 “I revolve my practice around forming a strong relationships with my patients.
 I believe that the relationship between a physician and a patient should be a partnership built on honesty and trust."